David Newsome

 David Anthony Newsome M.D.
-FARVO (16 April 1942 – 24 February 2011) was a scientist, ophthalmologist, inventor, and author.
+FARVO (16 April 1942 – 24 February 2011) was an American scientist, ophthalmologist, inventor, and author.
 He studied the treatment of age-related macular degeneration and proposed the usefulness of zinc supplements to slow the rate of vision loss from age-related macular degeneration.

 He also found that the eye's pigmented retina, a type of covering or epithelial tissue, could produce some types of collagen.
 His findings came when it was thought that epithelial tissues either could not (or did not) produce collagen.
 His new observations opened a new field of investigation of the collagen and related structural molecules in the eye and other tissues.

 Biography

 A native of North Carolina, Newsome earned a B.A. from Duke University and an M.D. from the Columbia University College of Physicians and Surgeons.
 He completed a residency in ophthalmology at Massachusetts Eye and Ear Hospital.
 He then served as a medical and surgical Fellow in retinal diseases, followed by a fellowship in retinal and surgical diseases at the Bascom Palmer Eye Institute, University of Miami.

 He continued clinical research and training activities at the National Eye Institute, National Institutes of Health, where he rose to Chief of the Retinal and Ocular Connective Tissue Disease Section, National Eye Institute.
 He subsequently became Associate Professor of Ophthalmology in the Wilmer Eye Institute at Johns Hopkins University.
 He next accepted a tenured Professorship of Ophthalmology at Louisiana State University.
 During that time, he continued to head a research laboratory and pursue teaching activities as Clinical Professor of Ophthalmology, Tulane University School of Medicine.

 He then established a private clinical practice in New Orleans, Louisiana.
 After 15 years as President of the Retinal Institute of Louisiana, which he founded and operated, he was forced by the aftermath of Hurricane Katrina to relocate to the Tampa Bay area of Florida.
 He left clinical medicine to accept the position of Chief Scientific Officer of an emerging pharmaceutical industry.